 - Submit a complaint to the CFPB.
 The CFPB has handled more than 1 million complaints and states a 97% success rate in getting timely responses to consumers from financial companies through its complaint-reporting system.

 - Regularly check your credit report.
-Thanks to the Fair Credit Reporting Act (FCRA), consumers are entitled by law to get a free copy of their credit report from each of the three major credit reporting companies (Equifax, Experian and TransUnion) once every 12 months.
+Thanks to the Fair Credit Reporting Act (FCRA), consumers are entitled by law to get a free copy of their credit report from each of the three major credit reporting companies (Equifax, Experian and TransUnion) once every 12 months (and during the pandemic, once a week until April 2022).
 There are also credit monitoring programs that keep a lookout for any changes to your credit reports and identity theft protection services that monitor the internet for “personally identifiable information,” typically for a monthly fee.

 What to do if you suspect identity theft

-A few additional actions may be advised if you suspect the unauthorized credit inquiries could signal identity theft.
-This type of crime is on the rise; one report shows that there were 16.7 million victims of identity fraud in 2017, setting a record, at a cost of $16.8 billion to consumers.
+A few additional actions may be advised if you suspect the unauthorized credit inquiries could signal identity theft where someone is trying to apply for credit in your name.
 Here are some steps to consider if you suspect identity theft: